-This year's profit before tax is a record being 0.0006% ahead of the profit in the year to 30 June 2012.
+This year's profit before tax is a record being 5.8% ahead of the profit in the year to 30 June 2014.

-Profit after tax is also at a record level being 4.7% ahead of the prior record (year to 30 June 2013).
+Profit after tax is also at a record level being 7.9% ahead of the prior year to 30 June 2014.

 Our gross margins increased as a percentage and in absolute terms.
-The main reason was, broadly, a favourable sales mix biased to higher priced safety and design flooring.
-The combined effects of various exchange rates largely offset each other.
-There were monthly fluctuations in raw material prices but these were generally flat over the year as a whole.
+The main reason was, broadly, a favourable sales mix biased to higher priced safety and design flooring combined with volume increases in the Teesside plant, offset to a large degree by exchange rates.
+There were monthly fluctuations in raw material prices but these were generally trending downward over the year as a whole.